aws-samples/config-resource-compliance-dashboard/README.md

 ### Amazon S3 prefixes for AWS Config objects
-The solution supports manual AWS Config setups on standalone AWS accounts and as deployed by AWS Control Tower on AWS Organizations.
-These two options have different ways of structuring the Amazon S3 prefixes of the AWS Config Configuration Snapshots.
-The Lambda Partitioner function supports the following S3 prefixes.
+The solution supports the following ways of activating AWS Config:
+1. manual setup on standalone AWS accounts
+1. deployment by AWS Control Tower on AWS Organizations

+These two options have different ways of structuring the prefixes of the AWS Config Configuration Snapshots on Amazon S3.
+They are defined below, and the Lambda Partitioner function supports both of them.

-**Verify that your setup is compatible with the following.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config Configuration Snapshots and will discard them.
+#### Supported AWS Config prefixes on Amazon S3

-In both cases below:
+In both cases:
 * `AWS-ORGANIZATION-ID` is the identifier of your AWS Organization
 * `ACCOUNT-ID` is the 12-digit AWS Account number, e.g. 123412341234
 * `REGION` identifies an AWS region, e.g. us-east-1
-* `YYYY/MM/DD` represents a date
+* `YYYY/MM/DD` represents a date, e.g. 2024/04/18
-* `TIMESTAMP` a full timestamp, e.g. 20180411T054711Z
+* `TIMESTAMP` is a full timestamp, e.g. 20240418T054711Z
+* `RANDOM` is a sequence of random character, e.g. a970aeff-cb3d-4c4e-806b-88fa14702hdb

-#### AWS Control Tower prefix on Amazon S3
+##### Manual AWS Config setup prefix on Amazon S3
-Matches object keys like `AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_a970aeff-cb3d-4c4e-806b-88fa14702hdb.json.gz`
+`AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

-#### Manual AWS Config setup prefix on Amazon S3
+##### AWS Control Tower prefix on Amazon S3
-Matches object keys like `AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_a970aeff-cb3d-4c4e-806b-88fa14702hdb.json.gz`
+`AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

+**Verify that your setup is compatible with the Amazon S3 prefixes above.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config Configuration Snapshots and will discard them.
+As a consequence, your Athena table will be empty.

 ## Deployment Instructions (Dashboard Account with object replication)
 In this scenario, you will install the AWS Config Resource Compliance Dashboard (CID-CRCD) on a Dashboard Account separated from the Log Archive account.
 Skip to the next paragraph to install the dashboard directly on the Log Archive Account.